Screening $p$-Hackers: Dissemination Noise as Bait: Introduction

 An idea related to our proposal is simply to reserve data for out-of-sample testing.
-In fact, our baseline model can be understood as reserving all of the original raw data for out-of-sample testing, while the noisy data is released publicly.
-This approach differs from the usual out-of-sample testing procedure, where the raw data is partitioned in two portions.
+Typically, the observations are partitioned into two portions.
 One portion is released publicly, and the rest is a ``hold-out'' dataset reserved for out-of-sample testing.
-We focus on a model of noise where each observation of each covariate is independently perturbed, which more closely resembles the kind of dissemination noise currently in use for privacy purposes.
+We instead focus on a model of noise where each observation of each covariate is independently perturbed, which more closely resembles the kind of dissemination noise currently in use for privacy purposes.
 Our central message is that the current implementation of noise can be repurposed to screen out $p$-hacking.
+In addition, the kind of dissemination noise we study may be more applicable for datasets where the observations are not generated from an i.i.d. process, and thus it is less reasonable to designate some observations as a hold-out dataset (e.g., observations are different days in a time series).

-The out-of-sample approach is the focus of \citet{Dwork636}, who propose to give researchers free access to a portion of the data while only allowing them limited access to the portion of the data reserved for validation -- the holdout data.
-By using tools from differential privacy, these authors ensure that the holdout can be re-used through controlling how much information about the hold-out dataset is leaked in each query.
-The work of \citet{Dwork636} is connected to our work, because differential privacy rests on adding noise to the data, but the mechanisms analyzed in their paper are very different from ours.
-There is no role in their proposal for the bait that we plant for $p$-hackers.
-We consider a world with two kinds of researchers and the dissemination noise here serves a screening role and aims to separate the two types who act strategically to maximize their expected payoffs.
+The out-of-sample approach is the focus of \citet{Dwork636}.
+We differ in that we consider a world with two kinds of researchers and the dissemination noise here serves a screening role to separate the two types who act strategically to maximize their expected payoffs.